rrthomas/beetle/README.md

 access to native code routines is also possible, allowing Beetle and C programs to call each other.

-This package comprises the definition of the Beetle virtual machine, a virtual machine specialised for the execution of Forth, and an implementation in ISO C99 using POSIX APIs.
+This package comprises the definition of the Beetle virtual machine and an implementation in ISO C99 using POSIX APIs.
 Detailed documentation is in the `doc` directory; installation instructions follow.